Affiliated Faculty

 UNC Charlotte | College of Education

-Dr. Tehia Starker Glass is a Professor of Elementary Education and Educational Psychology in the Department of Reading and Elementary Education at the University of North Carolina at Charlotte.
-She is the first black woman to earn tenure in the College of Education at UNC Charlotte.
-Dr. Starker Glass earned degrees from Bethune-Cookman University (B.S.
-Elementary Education), the University of Northern Iowa (M.A.
-Educational Technology), and University of Nebraska-Lincoln (Ph.D.
-Educational Psychology).
-Dr. Starker Glass’ teaching background spans K-12 through higher education.
-She has taught in Japan, Italy, Hawaii, New York, Florida, and Tennessee.
-The majority of her teaching experiences have been in urban and/or title one elementary schools while in the states.
-Dr. Starker Glass’ research interests include preparing preservice and inservice teachers’ culturally responsive teaching self-efficacy, examining motivational factors that influence teachers’ behavior towards culturally diverse students, culturally responsive classroom management, investigating the role of Historically Black Colleges and Universities (HBCU’s) and teacher education, and instructional design.
+Dr. Tehia Starker Glass is an Professor of Elementary Education and Educational Psychology in the department of Reading and Elementary Education at the University of North Carolina at Charlotte.
+She is the first Black woman to earn tenure in the College of Education at UNC Charlotte.
+Hailing from San Diego, California, Dr. Starker Glass earned her B.S. degree in Elementary Education from Bethune-Cookman University.
+She earned her M.A. in Educational Technology from the University of Northern Iowa, and her Ph.D. in Educational Psychology from the University of Nebraska-Lincoln.
+Her research interests include preparing preservice and inservice teachers’ culturally responsive teaching self-efficacy, examining motivational factors that influence teachers’ behavior towards culturally diverse students, culturally responsive classroom management, the impact of teacher education at historically Black colleges and universities (HBCU’s), and instructional design.
+Her current personal and research endeavors include preparing caregivers and teachers to discuss race with children.